bignerdranch/simple-item-decoration/draft.md

 SimpleItemDecoration is a library for adding dividers and offsets to Android's RecyclerView using RecyclerView.ItemDecoration.

+##Usage

 Decorations can be added to interior dividers between elements and start/end offsets.
-SimpleItemDecoration can be used with LinearLayoutManager or GridLayoutManager.
+SimpleItemDecoration can be used  or .

-##Usage

-SimpleItemDecoration includes six ItemDecorations: start, end, and divider decoration for linear RecyclerViews and start, end, and divider decoration for grid RecyclerViews.
+SimpleItemDecoration includes six ItemDecorations: start, end, and divider decoration for use with LinearLayoutManager; and start, end, and divider decoration for use with GridLayoutManager.

 Instantiate one or more of these decoration and add to a standard RecyclerView.